jweinst1/BernieScript/README.md

 #### Comparison Operators

 When your programming, it's important to be able to compare certain values to one another.
 However, we need to be clear on exactly what defines if those values are equal, and where they stand in terms of the people of this country.
-Each of these phrases specifcially identifies the key issues and disparity among values in your code.
+Each of these phrases specifically identifies the key issues and disparity among values in your code.

 ###### `too much money`: